saltstack/salt/doc/ref/states/index.rst

 Salt minions.
 The states are laid out in a directory tree and can be written in many different formats.

-The contents of the files and they way they are laid out is intended to be as simple as possible while allowing for maximum flexibility.
+The contents of the files and the way they are laid out is intended to be as simple as possible while allowing for maximum flexibility.
 The files are laid out in states and contains information about how the minion needs to be configured.